 Embodying Te Tiriti o Waitangi in your teaching practice Janelle Riki-Waaka, our keynote presenter, was outstanding and her kōrero around success is one that is both challenging and inspiring, and certainly contained some “wedgie” moments!
 Success as Māori (vs Success of Māori) encourages schools and kaiako to look at how to grow in their Māoritanga.
 Engaging with our school whānau to identify what success of their tamariki means to them is important.
 Janelle suggested a greater focus on Māori forms of giftedness can enable schools to reframe perceptions of Māori achievement and intrinsic value.
 Janelle has shared her slides with us - we encourage you to go back and revisit the slides, either in your teams or as a whole school, and take some time to reflect on the statements that resonated or challenged you in some way.
 Remember - one small action can make a big difference!
 What you do matters.
 Iti noa ana, he pito mata.
 With care, a small kūmara will produce a harvest.
 We are excited to be meeting with you on Monday (1st August) at our Kāhui Ako Super Hui and are looking forward to connecting together.

 At the end of our last Super Hui we were left with a wero from the words of Maya Angelou: "Do the best you can until you know better; then when you know better, do better."
 We took some time to reflect and come up with an action in order to be able to "do better".
 Please come ready to share about the action you have taken, and any impact you may have seen on your ākonga.
 Here is the programme for the day.
 Information you need to know: There is no need to sign in - you have been registered as part of your school or Centre.
 Venue: Wellington High School Timata: Afternoon tea served from 2.30pm, doors to hall open 2.45pm.
 Please say your own karakia mo te kai on arrival - one will be on display.
 Please also refrain from taking food into the hall so we can remain masked when we are all together.
-Mutunga: 5pm Bring - yourself, listening ears, open hearts, a smile and a face mask! here to edit.
-Our Hauora workshop – Supporting Socially at-risk Students took place in Week 7.
-It was great to see people from across the school profile attending as well as the support from RTLB teachers and Susie Harcourt (Educational Psychologist) from MoE creating rich discussion.
+Mutunga: 5pm Bring - yourself, listening ears, open hearts, a smile and a face mask! here to edit. |

 Our Termly NewsletterS2019 Retrospective